Hexabromocyclododecane: Regulation

-Due to its persistence, bioaccumulation, toxicity/ecotoxicity and long-range environmental transport, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with specific exemptions for production and use in expanded polystyrene (EPS) and extruded polystyrene (XPS) in buildings.
+Due to its persistence, toxicity/ecotoxicity and long-range environmental transport, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with an exemption for use in polystyrene insulation that was set to end in 2019.
 The listing entered in force on 26 November 2014 for most countries.
 Countries could choose to use this exemption for up to five years after the entry into force.
 This possibility was used by a number of countries.

+As the United States has not ratified the Stockholm Convention, HBCD was not banned in the US though the EPA claimed it was no longer manufactured or imported as of 2019.
+In 2020, the US EPA updated their assessment of HBCD stating it posed an unreasonable risk to workers and in 2022 expanded the risk assessment to encompass the general population and the environment.